auttapon2537/auttapon2537/README.md

 ## 🌱 My latest projects

-- Develop a PACS (Picture Archiving and Communication System) for hospitals with limited funds.
+- Develop a PACS (Picture Archiving and Communication System) from Open-source for using in hospitals with limited funds.
 - Develop a UCEP (Universal Coverage for Emergency Patients) System for  government agencies in Thailand.
 - Develop a Realtime Dashboard System of Digital EMS 1669 (D1669) Platform for National Institute for Emergency Medicine (NIEMS)
 - Develop a DDC-Care Management System of DDC-Care Platform (COVID-19 risk tracking and assessment system)